elie009/FEutlityhub360/docs/EVALUATION/01_System_Evaluation_and_Accounting_Design.md

 - Automation: **9/10** (Strong data aggregation, journal entry automation, automated calculations)
 - Predictive Capability: **8/10** (Bill forecasting, cash flow projections, financial predictions)

+**Beginner-Friendly Design Requirements:**
+- ✅ **Account Summary Card Description** - Add a clear, user-friendly description in the Account Summary card explaining where each amount came from (e.g., "This shows your total account balances from all bank accounts, savings accounts, and investment accounts")
+- ✅ **Terminology Consistency** - Use "Income" and "Expense" consistently across all pages instead of accounting terminology like "incoming" and "outgoing"
+- ✅ **Plain Language** - Since this system is simplified, make it user-friendly for beginners by avoiding complex accounting jargon

 **Recommendation:** ✅ **FULLY APPROVED** — System exceeds professional accounting standards with all core financial statements, ratios, and tax reporting implemented.
 Ready for production use.

 ---